ACXReader/ACXReader.github.io/_posts/2024-03-30-spring-meetups-everywhere-2024.md

 ---
 Many cities have regular Astral Codex Ten meetup groups.
 Twice a year, I try to advertise their upcoming meetups and make a bigger deal of it than usual so that irregular attendees can attend.
 This is one of those times.

-This year we have spring meetups planned in over eighty cities, from Tokyo, Japan to Seminyak, Bali.
+This year we have spring meetups planned in over eighty cities, from Tokyo, Japan to Seminyak, Indonesia.
 Thanks to all the organizers who responded to my request for details, and to Meetups Czar Skyler and the Less Wrong team for making this happen.

 You can find the list below, in the following order: